commutatus/awesome/domains/engineering/secure/ssl.md

   8. This takes some time around 5–10 minutes to issued by Amazon.
 By the time you can Add the highlighted `CNAME` record values to the DNS configuration for your domain and click **Continue**.
      [![CNAME Records](/assets/images/elb-ssl-creation-cname-records.png)](/assets/images/elb-ssl-creation-cname-records.png)

-     **NOTE: — Adding CNAME records, you have to add to the DNS provider platform.**
+     **NOTE: — Adding CNAME records, you have to add to the DNS provider platform.
+This might get automatically done if your domain is hosted on Route 53**

   #### II.
 Adding SSL to Load Balancers